qdbp/palette_gen/README.md

 ΔE metrics (for example to allow colorblindness-friendly palette generation).

+A means to produce palettes meeting additional constraints, such as minimum number of colors of some brightness, chroma or hue should be added.

 ### Bonus: fast color converters

 In order to create these paletters, this repo contains a number of `@njit`